 Although you can select any undergraduate major, most dental schools require pre-requisite classes in order to apply.
 The required courses can be different depending on the school you wish to apply to.
 You must research specific admissions requirements for each school you apply to.

 Check out admissions requirements for specific dental schools here, but also be sure to check directly with individual schools.

-This is a guide of recommended courses that students could take to prepare for dental school.
+This is a guide of recommended courses that students could take at Michigan Tech to prepare for dental school.
 This is not an exhaustive list.
 You are responsible to check with the schools you wish to apply for specific requirements.
 Students should also check with individual schools if they intend to use AP or community college credits to see if those are accepted.

 Dental Schools highly consider your cumulative GPA as well as your prerequisite science GPA.
 Although most dental schools recommend at least a 3.0 GPA, the average GPA of accepted students is a 3.5 or more.

 Apart from your pre-requisites and DAT Score, most dental schools require letters of recommendation, a written personal statement or essay, and if selected, an in-person interview.
 Most Dental schools highly encourage applicants to have shadowing experience.
 Here is some more information on Preparing for Dental School.

 The professional association for dental schools is ADEA (American Dental Education Association).

 Most dental schools go through a centralized application called the AADSAS (Associated American Dental Schools Application Service).
 This application opens in June with the latest deadlines in February.